 Lithium-ion batteries hold a lot of energy in a small package.
 They offer numerous advantages over other types of batteries, including the capacity to hold their charge longer and the ability to be recharged numerous times.
 However, lithium-ion batteries are more sensitive to physical stress than the alkaline batteries found in toys and flashlights and they need to be treated with more care.

-For example, recently there have been reports of damaged mobile phones overheating in aircraft when they have been accidentally crushed after a phone has been dropped into the side of the seat and then the seat has been reclined.
+For example, recently there have been reports of some damaged batteries overheating in aircraft.
+Some users have reported their mobile phone catching on fire after it has been dropped into the side of the seat and then crushed when the seat has been reclined.
 Understandably, airlines are now warning customers to take more care when handling mobile phones on aircraft to avoid battery fires and explosions.

-Manufacturer safety guidelines recommend you immediately stop using your mobile phone if the battery is damaged in anyway, such as due to use in an excessively hot environment, dropping the battery, external pressure on the battery or being bitten by a pet due to the risk of overheating which can result in a fire or explosion.
+Manufacturer safety guidelines recommend that users immediately stop using the mobile phone if the battery is damaged in anyway.
+Damage can be caused by using the phone in extreme heat, dropping the battery, placing external pressure on the battery or the battery being chewed by an animal.
+All of these scenarios can cause battery overheating which can result in a fire or explosion.

-Finally they recommend your replace the damaged battery with clearly branded or approved batteries from reputable and approved sellers to ensure the batteries are not counterfeit.
+Finally, it is also recommended that damaged batteries are replaced with clearly branded or approved batteries from reputable and approved sellers to ensure the batteries are not counterfeit.

 As a general guide, the U.S. Consumer Protection Safety Commission recommends the following: